Renewable energy’s global impact has been increasing for decades, with the 2010s setting new records

 Addressing the renewables skills shortage

-The demand for 27,000 additional workers in the UK’s offshore wind market by 27,000 is indicative of a wider problem within renewable energies: A skills shortage.
+The demand for 27,000 additional workers in the UK’s offshore wind market in the next decade is indicative of a wider problem within renewable energies: A skills shortage.
 With new wind farms and tidal projects emerging, there is a clear need for skilled professionals to help drive this industry forward.
 This presents an opportunity for skilled workers in other sectors to enter the renewables market.
 Engineers in different fields – particularly within oil and gas, markets which have been heavily hit by the Covid-19 pandemic – should consider whether their skills can be transferred to the more stable renewables sector.
 Project management, procurement and HSE skills can usually transfer across sectors, so job seekers with experience in these areas may want to consider looking at the green energy market for their next career move.

 Find your next renewable energy job with Quanta